AI Testing Platform for Faster, Smarter Software Quality

 Reduce Test Authoring Time by Up to 70%

-Traditional test case authoring: a QA engineer reads a requirement, identifies scenarios, writes preconditions, writes steps, defines expected results.
-For a complex feature, this takes 2 - 4 hours per test suite.
-With Trulit's AI: paste the requirement or user story, select the type of test cases you need (positive, negative, edge case), and receive draft test cases in under 60 seconds.
+With Trulit's AI: paste the requirement or user story, select the type of test cases you need (positive, negative, edge case) and receive draft test cases in under 60 seconds.
 The QA engineer reviews and edits, which takes 15 - 30 minutes for the same test suite.
-Across a sprint with 20 new test suites, this is a 30 - 50 hour reduction in authoring time per QA engineer per sprint.

 Better Edge Case and Negative Test Coverage

 Manual test case authoring is biased toward happy-path scenarios, the expected, successful flow.
 Edge cases and negative scenarios (what happens when the input is empty? what if the API returns an error? what happens at rate limits?) are disproportionately missed in manual authoring.
-Trulit's AI specifically generates negative and boundary test cases alongside positive ones.
-Teams using Trulit's AI generation consistently identify more defects in testing, because their test coverage actually tests what can go wrong, not just what should go right.

 Faster Sprint Kick-Off

 One of the biggest QA bottlenecks in agile teams is the time between sprint planning and the availability of test cases.
 Developers start coding on day one.
 QA starts writing test cases on day one.
 But writing test cases manually takes time that delays execution.
 By the time test cases are ready, developers are already merging code.
-With Trulit's AI, test cases for a sprint's user stories can be drafted in the first two hours of the sprint, before development has started.
-QA can begin execution on day three instead of day eight.
-This compresses the feedback loop and surfaces defects while they are still easy and cheap to fix.

 Consistent Test Case Quality

-Manual test case authoring varies in quality by author, by sprint, and by energy level.
+Manual test case authoring varies in quality by author, by sprint and by energy level.
 Some test cases are thorough; others are thin.
 AI-generated test cases in Trulit follow a consistent structure: preconditions, step-by-step instructions with exact input values, expected results.
 Quality is consistent regardless of which QA engineer reviews and approves the draft.

-How to Choose the Right AI Testing Platform
+→ 201Pos→ 400Neg→ 402Neg→ 200Pos→ 401Auth→ 404NegHow to Choose the Right AI Testing Platform

-Does the AI platform work inside your existing test management workflow or require a separate tool?
+- Integration depth - does the AI platform work inside your existing test management workflow or require a separate tool?

 Best Practices for Implementing AI Testing in Your QA Team